Antitrust Litigation 2025 Comparisons

 At present, China has not introduced the legal professional privilege system within the context of civil lawsuit proceedings.
 Therefore, even though lawyers are obliged to maintain the confidentiality of state secrets, trade secrets, and other information that clients prefer not to divulge, the court retains the authority to request litigants to submit the pertinent evidence if it considers it necessary.

 There are currently no established laws or regulations to definitively address the question of whether leniency or settlement materials submitted to NCAs can be legally shielded from disclosure during civil proceedings.
-Therefore, similar to other types of evidence, and in accordance with applicable civil litigation rules, the court theoretically can request litigants to provide leniency or settlement materials if the materials are necessary to ascertain the facts of the case.
+Therefore, similar to other types of evidence, and in accordance with applicable civil litigation rules, the court theoretically can ask litigants to provide leniency materials or settlement materials if the materials are necessary to ascertain the facts of the case.

 Witness testimony constitutes one of the eight admissible forms of evidence in a civil lawsuit.
 Witnesses may be summoned to provide testimony during the court trial, either at the behest of the litigants’ application or at the court’s own initiative under its official authority.
 In this context, witnesses possessing knowledge of the case’s facts are legally bound to testify before the court.

 The involvement of expert witnesses in cases related to monopoly disputes, particularly when these disputes involve the abuse of market dominance, is quite commonplace.
-Antitrust litigation is a highly specialised field that requires intricate knowledge of complex commercial, financial, and accounting matters.
-To establish crucial elements such as the definition of relevant market, the recognition of dominant position, the occurrence of economic damages, and the competitive impact of monopolistic behaviour, conducting economic analysis based on extensive data review, modelling, and statistical reports is often imperative.
+Antitrust litigation is a highly specialised field that requires intricate knowledge of complex commercial, financial and accounting matters.
+To establish crucial elements such as the identification of the relevant market, the recognition of dominant position, the occurrence of economic damages, and the competitive impact of monopolistic behaviour, conducting economic analysis based on extensive data review, modelling, and statistical reports is often imperative.
 Therefore, the contribution of expert witnesses holds greater significance in antitrust litigation and can potentially impact the outcome of the case.

-Based on the plaintiff’s claim and the specific circumstances of the case, the court may include reasonable expenses incurred by the plaintiff for the investigation and curbing of the monopolistic act, including reasonable market survey fees, economic analysis fees, lawyer’s fees etc, in the scope of losses for compensation.
+Based on the plaintiff’s claim and the specific circumstances of the case, the court may include reasonable expenses incurred by the plaintiff for the investigation and curbing of the monopolistic act, including reasonable market survey fees, economic analysis fees, lawyer’s fees, etc, in the scope of losses for compensation.

 Existing laws and regulations do not expressly clarify whether pre-judgment interest can be incorporated into the damages awarded in cases of monopolistic practice.
-In principle, the difficulty of assessing the amount of economic losses and the applicable compensation duration, particularly in cases concerning monopolistic acts that entail tortious disputes, seemingly engenders a lack of well-founded grounds for determining the pre-judgment interest in judicial practice.
-However, the SPC has previously indicated, in certain tort cases, that if the amount of damages and the timing for calculating the corresponding interest are both ascertainable, the interest should be considered as a component of the plaintiff’s financial losses, thereby making it possible for the plaintiff to claim for the pre-judgment interest pertaining to the damages.
+In principle, the difficulty of assessing the amount of economic losses and the applicable compensation duration – particularly in cases concerning monopolistic acts that entail tortious disputes – seemingly engenders a lack of well-founded grounds for determining the pre-judgment interest in judicial practice.
+However, the SPC has previously indicated in certain tort cases that if the amount of damages and the timing for calculating the corresponding interest are both ascertainable, the interest should be considered as a component of the plaintiff’s financial losses, thereby making it possible for the plaintiff to claim for the pre-judgment interest pertaining to the damages.

 As stipulated in the Civil Procedure Law, preservation measures fall into two categories: preservation during litigation and pre-litigation preservation.
-Regarding the former, when a defendant’s actions or other factors might complicate the future enforcement of a judgment or cause harm to the plaintiff, the court can, upon the plaintiff’s application or at its own discretion, decree the preservation of the defendant’s assets or issue orders prohibiting certain acts.
+Regarding the former, when a defendant’s actions or other factors might complicate the future enforcement of a judgment or cause harm to the plaintiff, the court can ‒ upon the plaintiff’s application or at its own discretion ‒ decree the preservation of the defendant’s assets or issue orders prohibiting certain acts.

 Furthermore, during the pre-litigation phase, parties retain the right to seek court-ordered preservation when urgent circumstances imperil their legitimate rights and interests, potentially leading to irrevocable harm if preservation measures are not implemented.
 For pre-litigation preservation applications, the provision of a guarantee by the applicant is necessary.
 In contrast, for preservation during litigation, the court may decide to mandate the applicant to furnish a guarantee based on the actual circumstances of the case.

-Litigation funding of civil claims is less evolved in China, while the law has not provided any provisions on it.
+Litigation funding of civil claims is less evolved in China, where the law has not provided any provisions on it.
 In practice, there is no well-known antitrust case where third-party funding has been adopted.

 Courts will not normally order the plaintiff to provide security for the defendant’s costs.
 An exception to this is that the plaintiff applying for pre-litigation preservation should provide for security.

-22-31/F, South Tower of CP Centre,
+South Tower of CP Centre

-20 Jin He East Avenue, Chaoyang District,
+20 Jin He East Avenue

-Beijing100020, P.R.
 China

 +86 10 5957 2057